michel-bodje/automate/user-manual.md

 6. **Business Rules**:
    - The `rules.js` module enforces rules for scheduling, such as avoiding lunch breaks and respecting daily appointment limits.

+7. **Dynamic Menus**:
+   - Implemented in `taskpane.js` to adapt options based on context.

+8. **Scheduling Modes**:
+   - Added in `taskpane.js` and `ui.js` to support Auto and Manual modes.

 #### Extending Functionality
 - **Adding a New Email Template**:
-  1. Create a new HTML file in the `templates/` directory.
+  1. Create a new HTML file in the `assets/templates/` directory.
+  2. Use placeholders in the same format as existing templates (e.g., `${clientName}`, `${date}`) to ensure dynamic data can be inserted.
-  2. Add the template to `templates.js` under the appropriate language.
+  3. Add the template to `templates.js` under the appropriate language.
-  3. Update `compose.js` to handle the new template type.
+  4. Update `compose.js` to handle the new template type.
+  5. Test the new template by selecting the corresponding email type in the add-in and verifying the generated draft email.

+- **Adding a New Word Template**:
+  1. Create a new `.docx` template file and save it in the `assets/templates/` directory.
+  2. Use placeholders in the same format as existing templates (e.g., `{{clientName}}`, `{{clientEmail}}`) to ensure dynamic data can be inserted.
+  3. Update `templates.js` to include the new template under the appropriate language and category.
+  4. Modify `compose.js` to handle the new template type when generating Word documents.
+  5. Test the new template by selecting **Create Contract** in Word and verifying the output.

 - **Adding a New Case Type**:
   1. Update `lawyerData.json` to include the new case type for relevant lawyers.